pnguyen82/phatndt.github.io/index.md

 - Lead Front-end Team: mentor and training junior developers, review code in `gitlab`.
 - Designed and developed the application using Agile Scrum methodology by breaking down the project to several sprints.

+*Achievements:*
+- Knowledge Sale Procedure for Real Estate.
+- Build feature Call and Chat in Web application.
+- Break down Taks and manage it on Jira.
+- Open 2 offline events to sale Real Estate successfully.

-*ENVIRONMENT:* Angular 7, NodeJs, MongoDb, CRQS, RabbitMQ.
+*ENVIRONMENT:* Angular 7, NodeJs, MongoDb, CRQS, RabbitMQ, Linux.

 **24hPlus**

-*Team Leader*
+*Team Leader (Freelancer)*

 *(04/2020 - 08/2020)*

 *Responsibilities:*
 - Designing and developing new Application with `React-native`.
+- Develop a Web application by `Angular 7`.
 - Implemented and maintained Backend with `.Net Core` and `MongoDb`.
 Integrated to 3 systems.
 - Experienced with deployments, maintenance applications on Linux server.
 - Lead Team: mentor and training junior developers, review code in `gitlab`.

+*Achievements:*
+- Knowledge about Finance Domain
+- Understanding React-native lifecycle.
+- Develop ability how to manage a team.
+- Deploy app to server Linux

-*ENVIRONMENT:* .NET Core, React native, MongoDB
+*ENVIRONMENT:* .NET Core, React native, Angular, MongoDB, Linux

 **DXC TECHNOLOGY**

-*Sofware Engineer*
+*Senior Sofware Engineer*

-*(04/2017 - 08/2029)*
+*(03/2018 - 08/2029)*

 *Responsibilities:*
 - Created and maintained front-end code and documentation standards using `HTML`, `SCSS`, `Angular 5`
 - Build an ED application to support the main application to collect answers.
-- Build and maintain in-house application using `.Net Core` and `Onion Architecture`.
 - Mentor junior developers to proper understand project requirements and meet the standard solution.
 - Integrating with third-party services and external APIs  and other CRMs system.

+*Achievements:*
+- Knowledge about Insurance Domain
+- Understanding Angular lifecycle.

+*ENVIRONMENT:* Angular 5, NodeJs

+*Sofware Engineer*

+*(04/2017 - 03/2028)*

+*Responsibilities:*
+- Build and maintain in-house application using `.Net Core` and `Onion Architecture` architecture.
 - Handle mapping model using AutoMapping.
+- Write a report function to audit .

+*Achievements:*
+- Understand Onion Architecture architecture, and how to apply.

-*ENVIRONMENT:* .NET Core, Azure, SQLServer, Angular 5
+*ENVIRONMENT:* .NET Core, Azure, SQLServer

 **CSC VIETNAM**